CLARE MILLEDGE: ALTUS DUEL: TOTAL ENVIRONMENT

 Clare Milledge lives and works in Sydney.
 She has a Bachelor of Visual Arts (Painting) with Honours, from the Sydney College of the Arts, The University of Sydney and Statenskunst Akademi, Oslo and a Doctor of Philosophy from Sydney College of the Arts, the University of Sydney.

-Recent solo exhibitions include Anthropocene Circle: Theory Theory, Kalimanrawlins, Melbourne (2013); Motivated Reasoning: Strategic, Tactical, Operational, The Commercial Gallery, Sydney (2013); Maximalist Ritualist (with Carla Cescon) at the Australian Experimental Art Foundation, Adelaide (2012).
+Solo exhibitions include Anthropocene Circle: Theory Theory, Kalimanrawlins, Melbourne (2013); Motivated Reasoning: Strategic, Tactical, Operational, The Commercial Gallery, Sydney (2013); Maximalist Ritualist (with Carla Cescon) at the Australian Experimental Art Foundation, Adelaide (2012).

-Recent group exhibitions include Unstable Parts in an Unfriendly Place (with Carla Cescon and Tina Havelock Stevens), Institute of Contemporary Art Newtown (ICAN), Sydney (2013); What Lies Beneath, Goulburn Regional Art Gallery, New South Wales (2013); The Sleeping and the Dead, Sarah Scout, Melbourne (2013); THREE/THREE – Clare Milledge, Lillian O’Neil, Yasmin Smith, Mary Teague, curated by Amanda Rowell, The Commercial Gallery, Sydney (2012); Un-Acclimatised, curated by Catherine Bennetts-Cash at Monash University Art Museum, Melbourne; Ladies and Gentlemen curated by Matthys Gerber at Yuill Crowley, Sydney (2012)
+Group exhibitions include Unstable Parts in an Unfriendly Place (with Carla Cescon and Tina Havelock Stevens), Institute of Contemporary Art Newtown (ICAN), Sydney (2013); What Lies Beneath, Goulburn Regional Art Gallery, New South Wales (2013); The Sleeping and the Dead, Sarah Scout, Melbourne (2013); THREE/THREE – Clare Milledge, Lillian O’Neil, Yasmin Smith, Mary Teague, curated by Amanda Rowell, The Commercial Gallery, Sydney (2012); Un-Acclimatised, curated by Catherine Bennetts-Cash at Monash University Art Museum, Melbourne; Ladies and Gentlemen curated by Matthys Gerber at Yuill Crowley, Sydney (2012)

 Clare Milledge is represented by The Commercial Gallery, Sydney.